 In recent fiscal years, we have generated approximately two-thirds of our software revenue from our existing customer base and approximately one-third of our software revenue from new customers.
 In addition, our total software revenue in any particular period is, to a certain extent, dependent upon our ability to generate revenues from large customer software deals, which we refer to as enterprise software transactions.
-We expect the number of enterprise software transactions greater than \$0.1 million) and resulting software revenue to increase throughout fiscal 2014, although the size and timing of any particular software transaction is more difficult to forecast.
-Such software transactions represented approximately 57% of our software revenue in fiscal 2012, approximately 52% of our software revenue in fiscal 2012 and approximately 48% of our software revenue in fiscal 2011.
+We expect the number of enterprise software transactions (transactions greater than \$0.1 million) and resulting software revenue to increase throughout fiscal 2014, although the size and timing of any particular software transaction is more difficult to forecast.
+Such software transactions represented approximately 57% of our software revenue in fiscal 2013, approximately 52% of our software revenue in fiscal 2012 and approximately 48% of our software revenue in fiscal 2011.

 Software revenue generated through indirect distribution channels was 89% of total software revenue in fiscal 2013, 84% in fiscal 2012 and 84% in fiscal 2011.
 Software revenue generated through direct distribution channels was 11% of total software revenue in fiscal 2013, 16% in fiscal 2012 and 16% in fiscal 2011.
 The dollar value of software revenue generated through indirect distribution channels increased approximately \$53.2 million, or 31%, in fiscal 2013 compared to fiscal 2012.
 The dollar value of software revenue generated through direct distribution decreased \$3.5 million, or 11%, in fiscal 2013 compared to fiscal 2012.
 The increase in the dollar value of software revenue growth generated through our indirect distribution channels compared to our direct sales force in fiscal 2013 is primarily the result of an increase in software revenue from our international operations, which is almost exclusively transacted through indirect distribution.
 The decrease in the dollar value of the software revenue generated through our direct sales channel is due to a lower value of direct enterprise transactions in the United States.
 Deals initiated by our direct sales force are sometimes transacted through indirect channels based on end-user customer requirements, which are not always in our control and can cause this overall percentage split to vary from fiscal year to fiscal year.
-As such, there may be fluctuations in the dollars and percentage of software revenue generated through our direct sales force, are key attributes to our long-term growth strategy.
+As such, there may be fluctuations in the dollars and percentage of software revenue generated through our direct distribution channels from time to time.
+We believe that the growth of our software revenue, derived from both our indirect channel partners and direct sales force, are key attributes to our long-term growth strategy.
 We will continue to invest in both our channel relationships and direct sales force in the future, but we continue to expect more revenue to be generated through indirect distribution channels over the long term.
-The failure of our indirect distribution channels or our direct sales force to effectively sell our software applications could have a material adverse effect on our revenues and results of operations.
+The failure of our indirect distribution channels or our direct sales force to effectively sell our sof